HomeOfCoding-Git/iContact/README.md

 When entering data into the input fields, the words will be capitalized.

-When searching, the lowercase entries will be set to capitalized.
+When searching, lowercase entries will be capitalized.